effkay/blazing/README.md

 *Oh no, yet another deployer!*

 Not everyone can or wants to deploy on heroku.
-But now you can have the same awesomely smooth git push deploys on whatever server you have SSH access to.
+But now you can have the same (well, almost the same, since we're not gonna patch SSH) awesomely smooth git push deploys on whatever server you have SSH access to.

 ## Quickstart